Is there proof of life after death?

 Then, Dr. Jeffrey Long, in a rigorous statistical study, (Evidence of the Afterlife: The Science of Near-Death Experiences), settled it, at least as far as NDEs go.
 He establishes beyond a reasonable doubt that there is an area that many, if not all, of us enter when our bodies fail.

 Nothing here verifies religious convictions nor does anything discourage them.
-All that’s been proven is that, no matter what becomes of your body, an essential part of you goes on.
+All that’s proven is, no matter what becomes of your body, an essential part of you goes on.
 It has many times before.

-Long’s information is taken from stories told by the few who come back, the minuscule percentage of people who report NDEs.
+Long’s information comes from stories volunteered by the few who come back, the minuscule percentage of people who report NDEs.
 The similarities prove a commonality of experience beyond chance and an unlikelihood of traditional explanation.

 He rebuts skeptics with thoughtful, factual analysis.